timiskhakov/timiskhakov.github.io/posts/сomputing-the-convex-hull-on-gpu.md

 In Nvidia terms, code that's supposed to run on the GPU is called device code as opposed to host code that (you guessed it) runs on the CPU.
 Similarly, there are device memory and host memory.

 Device code is usually broken down into kernel functions that the host calls when GPU power is needed.
 CUDA organizes threads into blocks and then blocks into a grid.
 When a kernel is executed, the whole grid is assigned to the job.
-The block size can be defined to some extent, although there is a limit.
+Block size can be defined to some extent, although there is a limit.
 Modern GPUs can contain up to 1024 threads per block.

 Kernels are typically run in parallel by multiple GPU threads, one thread per data element in most cases.
 Threads can also synchronize with each other within the same block.